 This isn’t satire.
 That headline recently appeared on an animal shelter’s website.
-Does it sound crazy?
-Believe it or not, it’s the norm at animal shelters throughout the country.
-Do the people who attended this fundraiser know that steak comes from a cow?
-Have they ever seen an undercover video that illustrates the unwatchable abuse cows endure on factory farms?
-How can they not make the connection?
-Are they uninformed about the lives of these animals or do they simply not care?
-If they know the truth about factory farming, do they see the hypocrisy in criticizing people who abuse animals while paying people to abuse animals?
+Does it sound misguided?
+Sadly, it’s the norm at many dog and cat shelters throughout the country.
+Perhaps if the people who attend these fundraisers watch an undercover video that illustrates the abuse cows endure as people grind them into food, they may choose a more humane path.
+Tragically, in many cases, people are aware of the lives of these animals and continue to put their own wants ahead of the welfare of animals.
+If they know the devastating truth about animal agriculture and that eating animals isn’t necessary, it’s important for us to show them the hypocrisy of criticizing people who abuse dogs while paying people to abuse cows.

 Thousands of dedicated advocates work tirelessly, often as volunteers, to save dogs and cats.
 We applaud them for it.
 They care deeply about finding these animals safe homes.
 They walk dogs, donate food and other supplies, pay for surgeries, and raise awareness about adopting from shelters instead of buying from breeders and pet stores that order their dogs from puppy mills.
 I’ve seen firsthand for many years the work they do and the lives they save.

-At the same time, people who advocate for all animals would be remiss if they did not encourage these activists to show compassion for all abused and neglected animals – not just the cats and dogs at their local shelter.
-It makes no sense to pay someone to confine, abuse, and kill a cow or pig in order to save a dog or cat.
+At the same time, people who advocate for all animals would be remiss if they did not encourage these activists to show compassion for all animals – not just the cats and dogs at their local shelter.
+It makes no sense to pay someone to confine, exploit, abuse, and kill a cow or pig in order to save a dog or cat.

-People who work at these shelters should not eat animals and events to raise money to save animals should not serve the remains of abused animals.
+People who work in animal rescue should not eat animals and events to raise money to save animals should not serve the remains of animals.
 The intent of this message is not to degrade the importance of the work people do at shelters but rather to suggest it doesn’t have to be done at the expense of other animals.

 A cow is a pig is a chicken is a cat is a dog.
-They’re all sentient beings –they all feel pain, they all get scared, they all love their families, they all like to play, they all have the right to live their lives freely, and they all matter.
+They’re all sentient individuals–they all feel pain, get scared, love their families, like to play, have the right to live their lives freely, and they all matter.
 We don’t need to exploit, wear, test on, or eat any of them to survive.
-Please consider speaking with your local animal shelter about hosting animal-friendly events that serve plant-based food.
-At the very least, perhaps they can make veg options available as a start and encourage compassionate eating.
-Let’s use our voices to help every animal.
-Let’s respect and love every animal the same.